(Estimated reading time: 22 minutes)

 Perhaps more importantly, the steps in this strategy (discussed next) have the potential to challenge the leader’s perception and commitment towards making followers a priority.
 The test will come when a leader discovers that their focus on others is not as sharp as s/he previously believed, a challenge to one’s ego.
 Humbly setting aside that ego is a key part of the strategic process, one which many leaders fail to do.

 If the leader is truly people-oriented, then everything flows naturally from this starting point.
-The identified client is the community as a whole, the environment is where they work together, and the intervention is the strategy for improving organizational culture.
+The identified client is the organizational community, the environment is where they work together, and the intervention is the strategy for improving community culture.
 This strategy will include many components already familiar to organizational leaders.

 A needs analysis is always first.
 In any organization, this starts with a comprehensive deductive analysis of the organization’s niche; the challenges and trends within that niche; the organizational mission, values, and goals; the organizational structure, including individual roles and responsibilities; and the history of the organization, including key milestones.